“I pulled out my knife and began carving away at the ice.”

 The end of the trail will bring you to the end of the “brown scree road” which, as seen in image #6, is a Wizard of Oz-like trail that blazes down the descent route.
 While some people opt to ascend this way, I wouldn't recommend it, as you'll enjoy treadmill scree almost the entire way to the ridge top (which is well out of view at this stage).
-Instead of that, Aga and I continued along the right bank of the main drainage and then crossed the open bowl towards a rocky drainage (see images #9-12) which provided solid steps to the base of the ridge's high point.
-Here we found a bypassing trail that soon led us to an open plateau between the ridge and Remus's substantial summit block.
+Instead of that, Aga and I continued along the right bank of the main drainage and then crossed the open bowl towards a rocky drainage (see photos #9-12) which provided solid steps to the base of the ridge's high point.
+Here we found a bypassing trail that soon led us to an open plateau between the ridge and Remus's gigantic summit block.

 Alone now, I made my way up the slope on a solid scree trail without difficulty and soon reached a sheltered alcove at the base of the chimney.
-To my surprise, there were three possible chimneys dropping into this alcove and the one I had been gauging on the approach (the middle of the three) wasn't the one you're supposed to climb.
+To my surprise, there were three possible chimneys, and the one I had been gauging on the approach (the middle of the three) wasn't the one you're supposed to climb.
 I could see a pair of cairns on the left-most chimney and, even though there were a few tufts of snow here and there, it looked pretty dry.
 What I didn't know at this moment, but would soon discover, was that every sky-facing surface above me was covered in ice.
-Seeing as my ice axe and crampons were safely back at our camp, this was a major problem.
+Seeing as my ice axe and crampons were safely back at our camp, this was a significant problem.
 [We had encountered no snow at all on our ascent of Romulus, and could see no reason to think Remus would be any different from either Prairie Mountain or our local camping spot.]

 Soon I found myself on the broad summit plateau of Mt.
 Remus, where a quick power walk against a fierce westerly wind brought me to the true summit.
 Despite my difficulties and delays, Aga was nowhere to be seen.

 While much shorter than the main crux chimney on the east face (about 3-4m vs 8-10m), this exit from the northern ledges was also awkward to negotiate and icy.
-The first few steps have good holds, but good handholds evaporate midway and then you need to use your legs to boost and then beach yourself onto a flat ledge, before the last few steps bring you onto the summit plateau.
+The first few steps have good holds, but good handholds evaporate midway, and then you need to use your legs to boost and then beach yourself onto a flat ledge before the last few steps bring you onto the summit plateau.
 After helping her through we made a quick visit to the summit, where the winds continued to howl, and then retraced our steps to the descent chimney and downclimbed our way to the top of the northern ledges.

 Now there are two kinds of people In the Rockies: those who will do anything possible to avoid snow, and those who gravitate towards it.
-Most of the time I fall in the former group and it seems Aga shares this trait.
-That Aga couldn't quite remember the route that had brought her up the northern ledges wasn't a big deal — we were both rushing while dealing with the difficult conditions — but that she had managed to ascend a slope littered with snow patches without leaving a single visible trace of where she'd been was an impressive feat.
+Most of the time I fall in the former group, and it seems Aga shares this trait.
+That Aga couldn't quite remember the route that had brought her up the northern ledges wasn't a big deal — we were both rushing while dealing with the challenging conditions — but that she had managed to ascend a slope littered with snow patches without leaving a single visible footprint of where she'd been was an impressive feat.
 Even the GPS track was of no use here; the northern ledges are completely sheltered from the sun and much of the southern sky, producing an impossible sequence of zig-zags that leapt about the mountain.
 We'd have to improvise our descent route through a maze of iced-up gullies and steep ledges.

-In dry conditions one could probably make their way down these scree filled gullies with reasonable ease before traversing back to the mountain's mid-level plateau, but the mix of frozen scree and ice meant our best bet was to carefully weave our way down rocky ribs and traverse exposed ledges.
-We started out by taking a relatively dry line to the skier's left, and once we were about a third of the way down the route, we transitioned to a huge traverse to the skier's right towards what appeared to be a large cairn, but was actually a natural rock feature.
-Neither section was without potential peril, as I only had my poles and she poles with microspikes, so we tread carefully and slowly.
+In dry conditions, one could probably make their way down these scree-filled gullies with reasonable ease before traversing back to the mountain's mid-level plateau, but the mix of frozen scree and ice meant our best bet was to carefully weave our way down rocky ribs and traverse exposed ledges.
+We started out by taking a relatively dry line to the skier's left, and once we were about a third of the way down the route, we transitioned to a huge traverse to the skier's right towards what appeared to be a large cairn but was actually a natural rock feature.
+Neither section was without potential peril, as I only had my poles and she had poles with microspikes, so we tread carefully and slowly.
 Upon reaching the cairn-like rock feature, we took advantage of a snow-filled, protected gully to descend further and continued zig-zagging as safely as we could down the mountain.

-After negotiating the last section, a small frozen waterfall that thankfully had a few moderate steps to one side and a rockwall to hold on to, we finally reached the mid-mountain plateau.
+After negotiating the last section, a small frozen waterfall that thankfully had a few moderate steps to one side and a rock wall to hold on to, we finally reached the mid-mountain plateau.
 The sense of relief was great, and there may have been hugging.
-Back on dry rock and in the sunshine, we were able to relax and enjoy the long, easy traverse across the plateau and its connecting ridge, before blazing down the ‘brown scree road’, across the river, and eventually on to a much deserved victory meal in Bragg Creek.
+Back on dry rock and in the sunshine, we were able to relax and enjoy the long, easy traverse across the plateau and its connecting ridge, before blazing down the ‘brown scree road’, across the river, and eventually on to a much-deserved victory meal in Bragg Creek.